iotaledger/introduction-docs/docs/tutorials/mainnet_hornet_node_k8s.md

  The process of deploying an external load balancer by a public cloud provider can take a while.
 :::

 If you want to get access to the Service Node Ports, you will need to have a cluster with public K8s workers.
-You can know the public IP addresses of your K8s workers by running:
+You can determine the public IP addresses of your K8s workers by running:

 ```sh
 kubectl get nodes -o=wide